Arivumani

 Arivumani is a 2004 Indian Tamil-language drama film directed by M. A. Kennedy.
 The film stars Murali and Meera Vasudevan.

 Plot

-A carefree youth Arivumani (Murali) loses his wife in an accident.
+A carefree youth Arivumani loses his wife in an accident.
 Later, he finds a child 'Ice Kutti' and takes care of her, what all he went through and how he solved the child's issues forms the rest of the story.